Recipe 1: Smoked Paprika & Rosemary-Infused Prosciutto-Wrapped Figs with Whipped Blue Cheese and Pistachio Crunch

 - Preheat oven to 375°F (190°C).

-- Place halved figs on baking tray, top with goat cheese.
+- Place halved figs on a baking tray, top with goat cheese.

 - Drizzle honey and sprinkle rosemary.